arduino/docs-content/content/hardware/01.mkr/01.boards/mkr-wifi-1010/datasheet/datasheet.md

 All Arduino IoT enabled products are supported on Arduino IoT Cloud which allows you to Log, graph and analyze sensor data, trigger events, and automate your home or business.

 ### Arduino Forum
 Discussions and ideas for the Arduino MKR WiFi 1010 can be found in the Arduino Forum [4].

 ### Online Resources
-Now that you have gone through the basics of what you can do with the board you can explore the endless possibilities it provides by checking exciting projects on ProjectHub [5], the Arduino Library Reference [6] and the online store [7] where you will be able to complement your board with sensors, actuators and more
+Now that you have gone through the basics of what you can do with the board you can explore the endless possibilities it provides by checking exciting projects on ProjectHub [5], the Arduino Library Reference [6] and the online store [7] where you will be able to complement your board with sensors, actuators and more.

 ### Board Recovery
 All Arduino boards have a built-in bootloader which allows flashing the board via USB.
 In case a sketch locks up the processor and the board is not reachable anymore via USB it is possible to enter bootloader mode by double-tapping the reset button right after power up.